The Ultimate National Park Patriotic Vacation

 To embark on a tour of the encampment, you have several options available to you.
 One option is to follow the 10-mile route in your car.
 This option, which may take you between 20 minutes and 2 hours (it all depends on how much time you’d like to dedicate at each of the nine major stops along the tour), will allow you to visit the historic monuments and sites that interpret the stories entrenched at Valley Forge.
 If you’re going to go this route, be sure to check out the CD audio or cell phone tours that will help bring the stops to life.

-Another option is to join a guided-trolley-tour (tickets range from $9 for kids 11 and under to $17.50 for adults – discounted rates are also available for students, seniors, and active military personnel), which begins at the visitor center.
+Another option is to join a guided-trolley-tour (discounted rates are also available for students, seniors, and active military personnel), which begins at the visitor center.

 If you’d like to enjoy your history with a side of nature, you can also plan to explore the trails that venture through the park’s 3,500 acres.
 Whether you’d like to add hiking, horseback riding, or biking to your weekend’s adventures, Valley Forge offers some excellent options for its visitors.